“Ransomware is expected to attack a business every 11 seconds by the end of 2021,” says a report by Cybersecurity Ventures.

 Can you think of all the damage malware attacks can cause to your business?

-The loss of potential data, assets, productivity, and in the worse case scenario, plant shutdowns.
-Needless to mention the restoration and deletion of hostage data, post-attack disruption to the normal business, reputational harm, forensic investigation, and employee training
+The loss of potential data, assets, productivity, and in the worst-case scenario, plant shutdowns.
+Needless to mention the restoration and deletion of hostage data, post-attack disruption to normal business, reputational harm, forensic investigation, and employee training

 Because of these threats, many organizations are now choosing to have air-gapped computers or networks.

 In the military, defense, and industrial world, these air-gapped networks have been supporting control systems where communication is physically isolated from internet networks.
 In all, air gapping has the potential to act as a security firewall for your sensitive data.

 And that’s why we are writing about air gapping technology.
 Can an air-gapped network/computer help standard businesses too?
 Can it save them from security breaches and potential loss?
 Stay on this page to learn all that and more!

 “Air gapping” refers to the concept that there is an air gap between the computer and other networks.
 Since there is a gap in the air, the computer isn’t directly connected to the network and so it can’t be attacked through the network.
 So, to compromise the Air gap computer security, the hacker has to “cross the air gap” by physically sitting down in front of the computer since there’s no other way to gain access over the Air-Gapped network.

 An air-gapped computer system has no physical connection to other computers, networks, or unsecured systems, it is solely connected to Air-gapped networks.
 For example, if you want to work on sensitive business documents or financials without the risk of malware, ransomware, or keyloggers (any attacks done over internet networks), you can simply set up an offline computer that is not connected to the internet.